 “I felt horrible,” said Erin Silverman, Randi’s older sister.
 “It was awful when she was diagnosed with breast cancer at such an early age and I felt horrible she was not able to have kids.”

 So Erin offered to be Randi’s surrogate when she was done having children of her own.

 At that point, however, Randi and her husband Zach were not sure they were willing to wait.
-They found a surrogate in Wisconsin in 2013, and their daughter Parker was born in 2014.
+Within two years, they found a surrogate in Wisconsin and celebrated the birth of their daughter, Parker.